 Her work in the social services field has ignited a passion for youth and women and has inspired her to initiate and grow her own philanthropic organizations, thus, the birth of the Good Girl Project,Inc. and Tied 2 Success, Inc.

 Motivate , Educate , Cultivate

-Tied 2 Success' mission is to motivate, educate and cultivate the minds of underserved and disenfranchised youth in our communities.
+The mission of Tied 2 Success, Inc. is to motivate, educate, and cultivate the minds of underserved and disenfranchised families in our communities.
 It is achieved through positive relationship building, role modeling, and the development of critical and strategic thinking through the game of chess and emotional intelligence.
 In conjunction with Good Girl Project, Inc., the goal is to help families that are experiencing barriers in housing, education,

 CASA of Franklin County